-Cold temperatures can reach areas of your facility that you cannot see or seldom visit, such as:
+Cold temperatures can reach areas of your facility that you seldom visit or cannot see, such as:

-Cold weather preparedness is important to help reduce potential business interruptions and related losses resulting from cold temperatures.
+Preparing for cold weather can help reduce potential business interruptions and related losses resulting from cold temperatures.

 Domestic Water Piping

-In severe cold, water pipes have the potential to freeze and break.
-If safe to do so, make sure pipes that are located in isolated and/or poorly heated spaces are shut off and drained or protected with a supplemental heating source.
+In severe cold, domestic water pipes have the potential to freeze and break.
+If it’s safe to do so, make sure pipes that are located in isolated or poorly heated spaces are shut off and drained or protected with a supplemental heating source.